aya49/202105_sfu_cmpt_127/labs/02/README.md

 3. The value of array elements is not initialized;
 4. Access to elements is not bounds checked (i.e. lookups are not checked to make sure (0 <= index < array size)).
 5. Therefore C arrays must be used carefully.
+6. In addition, arrays do not store its length, so its length must be stored somewhere else (e.g. another integer variable).

 **Pros** of C arrays: they are **very very fast**!
 Arrays have an incredibly simple and efficient design.
 There is a trivial overhead in accessing data from an array; there is also very little cost to creating arrays.
 For these reasons C programmers use arrays a lot despite the limitations.

 Array vs memory:
 - In memory: arrays are allocated as contiguous chunk of memory, of size `array-length * sizeof(type)` bytes.
-- Like variable, the memory allocated to the array is automatically freed when the array variable goes out of scope i.e. if you initialize an array in a function, after exiting the function, your array will be automatically freed from memory.
+- Like a variable, the memory allocated to the array is automatically freed when the array variable goes out of scope e.g. if you initialize an array in a function, after exiting the function, your array will be automatically freed from memory.
 - **IMPORTANT**: The variable of an array does **NOT** have a separate pointer, the variable name itself is passed as a pointer that points to the first byte of the first element in the array so the following are true:

 ```C